 Ubud Rice Fields

 Ubud is surrounded by beautiful terraced rice fields.
 Amongst them, the Tegalalang Rice Terraces are probably the most famous and the most photographed.
 Located about 10 kilometers away from Ubud town center, the Tegalalang Rice Terraces are one of the best places in Bali to hike.
 And the more you hike within the fields and the less you meet other tourists!
+If you need a place to stay, find one of the best hostels in Ubud here.

 For mountain lovers, a hike to Mount Agung top is an absolute must-do.
 Mount Agung is Bali’s highest top and most travelers leave their homestay at 2:30 am to hike to the volcano and admire the sun rise from its top.
 The hike can also be done in the afternoon to see the amazing sunset.